data-nihilist/LetsLearnCSharp/README.md

 <h2>Why am I learning C#?</h2>
 <p>
 To put it simply: I want to make video games.
-The Unity engine in part depends on C# (and C++, we'll tackle that later).
+The many game engines in part depend on C# (and C++, we'll tackle that later).
 So, in order to make rad games (and become a better programmer as I do it), I should learn C#.
 This is step one of many on this journey!
 </p>
 <h4>
-Quick note: You don't NEED to learn C# to use Unity!
+Quick note: You don't NEED to learn C# to use certain game engines such as Unity!
-But, if you want to become a better Unity developer, having a solid understanding of C# will be a huge bonus.
+But, if you want to become a better developer, having a solid understanding of C# will be a huge bonus.
 </h4>

 <h2>How am I learning C#?</h2>